5 Tips for Choosing and Laying Tiles

 Adding a second tile choice as a feature is a great look.
 Most tile manufacturers create tile ranges that work well together to make choosing a feature wall tile easy.

-You might tile around your shower area in the feature tile, with the rest of the room in a simpler design that works with it.
+You might tile your shower area in the feature tile, with the rest of the room in a simpler design that works with it.
+This prevents your loft bathroom from feeling overwhelming, while expressing your personality and making it interesting.

 Tiles Tip 4: Diagonal lines